Imidazolidinone

-Imidazolidinones or imidazolinones are a class of 5-membered ring heterocycles structurally related to imidazole.
+Imidazolidinones are a class of 5-membered ring heterocycles structurally related to imidazolidine.
 Imidazolidinones feature a saturated C3N2 nucleus, except for the presence of a urea or amide functional group in the 2 or 4 positions.

 2-Imidazolidinones

 The 2-imidazolidinones are cyclic derivatives of urea.
 1,3-Dimethyl-2-imidazolidinone is a polar solvent and Lewis base.
 Drugs featuring this ring system include emicerfont, imidapril, and azlocillin.
 Dimethylol ethylene urea is the reagent used in permanent press clothing.
+2-Imidazolidinone is used as a Formaldehyde scavenger in amino-resin systems and textile finishes.

 4-Imidazolidinones

 4-Imidazolidinones can be prepared from phenylalanine in two chemical steps (amidation with methylamine followed by condensation reaction with acetone):

 Imidazolidinone catalyst work by forming an iminium ion with carbonyl groups of α,β-unsaturated aldehydes (enals) and enones in a rapid chemical equilibrium.
-This iminium activation lower the substrate's LUMO.
+This iminium activation lowers the substrate's LUMO.
 Several 4-imidazolidinones have been investigated.

 Drugs featuring the 4-imidazolidinone ring include hetacillin, NNC 63-0532, spiperone, and spiroxatrine.

-Imidazolones
+Imidazolones or imidazolinone

 Imidazolones (also called imidazolinones) are oxo derivatives of imidazoline (dihydroimidazoles).
 Examples include imidazol-4-one-5-propionic acid, a product of the catabolism of histidine, and imazaquin, a member of the imidazolinone class of herbicide.